 Parental Role in Teaching and Managing Young Drivers: CTW 2 Star provide an interactive teen outreach program, primarily in high school settings, to explain driving laws, GDL restrictions, violation penalties, courteous vs. aggressive driving, alert vs. distracted driving, impaired driving, and safety belt usage.
 The goal of the program is to reach teens during the graduated licensing stage to impart an understanding of safe driving skills and behaviors as well as the consequences of making risky, unsafe driving decisions.
-This will be accomplished by providing various educational materials, digitally creative files to partnered organizations, presentations, and outreach events.
+This will be accomplished by providing various advectional.